Waikato/kiwiwords/rmt_corpus/README.md

-# The RMT Corpus
+# Māori Twitter Corpus
-The Reo Māori Twitter (RMT) Corpus is a collection of 79,018 te reo Māori tweets, designed for linguistic analysis and to help in the development of new Natural Language Processing (NLP) resources for the Māori community.
+The *Reo Māori Twitter (RMT) Corpus* is a collection of 79,018 te reo Māori tweets, designed for linguistic analysis and to help in the development of new Natural Language Processing (NLP) resources for the Māori community.
 The corpus captures output from 2,302 users, including a mixture of personal and institutional accounts.
 These users were identified via Prof. Kevin Scannell's [Indigenous Tweets website](http://indigenoustweets.com/mi/).

 ### Download the RMT Corpus
 The tweets and user metadata in the RMT Corpus can be hydrated (downloaded from Twitter) using the code provided.
 The source code is adapted from Twitter's [sample code](https://github.com/twitterdev/Twitter-API-v2-sample-code) for API v2 endpoints.

-Note: Some tweets in the corpus are no longer publicly available and, as such, cannot be downloaded. **Please email dtrye@waikato.ac.nz if you would like access to the complete dataset, including additional metadata mentioned in our paper.**
+Note: Some tweets in the corpus are no longer publicly available and, as such, cannot be downloaded. **Please [email David Trye](mailto:dtrye@waikato.ac.nz) if you would like access to the complete dataset, including additional metadata mentioned in our paper.**

 The speed at which you can download the corpus depends on the [rate limit](https://developer.twitter.com/en/docs/twitter-api/rate-limits) for your Twitter developer account (e.g. 300 or 900 requests per 15-minute window).
 If you exceed the allocated limit, a 429 'Too many requests' error will be returned.